eager-dev/eagerx/docs/guide/tutorials/colabs.rst

 This tutorial covers:

 - Creating a :class:`~eagerx.core.graph.Graph` with an :class:`~eagerx.core.entities.Object`.
-- How to use this :class:`~eagerx.core.graph.Graph` and a :class:`~eagerx.core.entities.Engine` to create an :class:`~eagerx.core.env.EagerxEnv`.
+- How to use this :class:`~eagerx.core.graph.Graph` and a :class:`~eagerx.core.entities.Engine` to create an :class:`~eagerx.core.env.BaseEnv`.
-- How to train a policy with the :class:`~eagerx.core.env.EagerxEnv`.
+- How to train a policy with the :class:`~eagerx.core.env.BaseEnv`.

 .. image:: /_static/img/colab-badge.svg
   :target: https://colab.research.google.com/github/eager-dev/eagerx_tutorials/blob/master/tutorials/pendulum/1_environment_creation.ipynb